nautobot/nautobot/nautobot/docs/development/jobs/index.md

 An uploaded file.
 Note that uploaded files are present in memory only for the duration of the job's execution: They will not be automatically saved for future use.
 The job is responsible for writing file contents to disk where necessary.

+!!! note
+    Keep in mind that the maximum size is defined by the FILE_UPLOAD_MAX_MEMORY_SIZE from Django settings.
+By default, it uses 2621440 (i.e. 2.5 MB).

 #### `IPAddressVar`

 An IPv4 or IPv6 address, without a mask.
 Returns a `netaddr.IPAddress` object.